Introduction

 Now let's backtrack to watch the few seconds of Round 2 that were shown, listen to the comments, then compare that to the studio recording.
 This performance was six weeks after her September 12 audition and, again, neither of them aired on TV.
 It's important to note that most viewers have already chosen their favorites by Round 3 or 4, so denying Loren and others their rightful airtime only invites more attention to this shady side of TV talent shows.

-The remainder of that year centered around the summer Olympics in London, my work, and my preparation for a big international year-end race.
+The remainder of that year centered around the summer Olympics in London, my work, and my preparation to face several world-ranked entries from Japan and Europe in December's Honolulu Marathon.
 On a late October evening, while cooking dinner, I grabbed the TV remote to channel surf for something interesting and came across the third season of The Voice.
 It had been airing for more than a month.
 I don't remember exactly what I was cooking at the time, but I clearly recall the moment I heard the name and turned to see the artist I had tried to find in Boston.
 It was such an unexpected way to happen upon her a second time.
 Although it was a 3rd round appearance, I hadn't missed much because only a few seconds of the Blind Audition and 2nd Round performance had been aired.
 Below is a link to what I turned to see that evening.
 Why not meet her for yourself?

 There was, however, one big disappointment for me in Boston that spring.
 I had truly regretted not visiting the music school during my first trip and had prioritized it this time.
 Having learned more about the school and its list of famous alumni, I was so curious about where our young artist was in her development, but I had no luck in finding her and returned home, having now lost track of her completely.
 If I had been more in touch with online sites or social media, I would've seen she had left school during her second year, having been noticed on YouTube and subsequently signed a recording contract.
 Had I known, it certainly would've confirmed my own reaction to the audition recording I had once heard.
 The signing process, as later recounted, was a contentious and unsettling affair that tested her resolve, but she was eventually aided by friends who offered a place to stay in Brooklyn, where she remained and took up residence.
 The irony of my thinking to run the NYC Marathon later that year rather than Honolulu didn't really exist since I had no idea she was there, and wouldn't have tried to connect even if I had.
 Don't misunderstand, I'm not saying that someone is beyond approach just because they're a recording artist.
 I had several celebrity artists as clients, two singers who were also stage and film stars, and two actresses with their own TV shows, but each had been given my name first, and that makes a difference.
-I've always been good at noticing talent early, whether in athletics or entertainment, and her name was boldly written down with an asterisk, and I would be keeping an eye out for any mention of her.
+I've always had a knack for noticing talent early, whether in athletics or entertainment.
+Her name was noted still, in bold letters with an asterisk, and I would be keeping an eye out for any mention of her.

-That incentive came to mind a few times in the months that followed, but was instantly refreshed in mid-December, when I actually did qualify for Boston.
-Upon arrival there in April, I had every intention of visiting the music school, but was faced with commuting 20 miles from the race hub to my lodging, learning the transit system, and preparing for the race.
-The race went well, but afterward it was a struggle to gingerly make my way to the train, the bus, and finally a warm shower and bed.
-It was logistically impossible to make my way through the crowd along Boylston Street or the congested back streets leading to the music school, even if my body had physically allowed.
 The next morning, it was all I could do to make my flight home, so I never managed to visit the school.
 I have no idea what I would've said, but as I sat in the airport, I regretted not finding time to go there and share the bizarre account of how I happened upon her.
 I had come 5,000 miles and been within a few blocks of the school.
 It was the entire story that had captured my interest, not just the voice I'd heard.
-Sleeping in her van for the TV audition, choosing to audition for acceptance at Berklee, while already on a full scholarship at a fine school near home, it all just resonated with me, that willingness to reach for, and grasp what felt right for her.
+Sleeping in her van for the TV audition, choosing to audition for acceptance at Berklee, while already on a full scholarship at a fine school near home, it all just resonated with me, that willingness to reach out and grasp what felt right for her.
 I was seeing, in her, a version of myself at that age.
 I'm sure she would've been amused that she had been an added incentive for me to make it to Boston, although not quite as much so as the runners who'd laughed at me.
 Regardless, her name was jotted down in bold print, while those laughing runners were never again encountered or thought of.

-Oahu is the most populous island in the Hawaiian chain, and I had lived on its far west end for about 15 years before moving to Honolulu to avoid the 90-minute commute.
-Living adjacent to the downtown area, I often chose to bike to the bank or post office, rather than drive.
+Oahu is the most populous of the Hawaiian Islands, and I had lived on its rural far west end for about 15 years before moving to Honolulu to avoid the 90-minute commute.
+Being adjacent to the downtown area, I often biked to the bank or post office, rather than drive.
 In early 2007, a bike accident left me limping for well over a year.
 Having already set aside all my physical activities for work, I was now prevented from even walking.
-Thus, in July of 2008, I gathered what I had learned of somatics from my clinical practice and began a focused awareness approach to walking, with the hope of restoring my knee.
-I was soon surprised to find I limped less when I tried to jog than when I walked, and eventually jogged my way back to a full recovery.
-Walking alongside some runners one afternoon, I mentioned, "It would be cool to run Boston someday," and they laughed at me.
+Thus, in July of 2008, I gathered what somatic awareness I had gleaned from my clinical practice and began a focused-attention approach to walking, with the hope of restoring my knee.
+I was soon surprised to find I limped less when I tried to jog than when I walked, and eventually worked my way back to a full recovery.
+Walking alongside some runners one August afternoon, I mentioned, "It would be cool to run Boston someday"—they laughed at me.
 The Boston Marathon is the oldest active marathon, requires stringent qualifying times, and remains on many people's bucket list for a lifetime.
 I had once been a decent runner, and their response burned inside me all the way home.
-I registered for December's Honolulu Marathon that very evening ... the 2009 Boston Marathon registration window fortunately remained open until February that year.
+I entered my place, walked straight to my computer, and registered for the December Honolulu Marathon that evening, as a qualifying race.
+Fortunately, the 2009 Boston Marathon registration window remained open til February that year.
 These past events I've described each played a role in how I happened upon our main character and how our two stories first became intertwined.

-On a warm summer afternoon, at age eleven, I was busy poring over every word and picture in an article about John Thomas, a Boston University high jumper, who became the first man to clear seven feet indoors.
-I lived near a lumber company and a bamboo forest, so within days, I had a sawdust landing pit, a bamboo crossbar placed between two pine trees, and I began to mimic the young athlete I had seen.
-Knowing my love for the sport, my father asked, a few years later, if I would like to meet Olympian Jim Beatty, the first man to break the four-minute mile barrier indoors, and a cover figure for Sports Illustrated magazine?
-A week later, having met him, I became an aspiring middle-distance runner.
+By age eleven, I had added Boys' Life magazine to my library and discovered an article about John Thomas, a Boston University high jumper, who became the first man to clear seven feet indoors.
+I lived near a lumber company and a bamboo forest, so within days, I had a sawdust landing pit, a bamboo crossbar placed between two pine trees, and I began to mimic the jumper's every move in detail.
+A few years later, my father asked if I would like to meet Olympian Jim Beatty, the first man to break the four-minute mile barrier indoors, and a cover figure for Sports Illustrated magazine.
+Running soon overtook high jumping and pole vaulting.
 There were highlight moments in high school and college, but afterward, sports gave way to work and family.
-Several years later, I exited a career in corporate media, solemnly gathered myself from a conflict I saw as endless, and with two suitcases and meager funds, I moved to one of those places I had selected as a child and started over.
+Several years later, I exited a career as a Media Director, solemnly gathered myself from a conflict I saw as endless, and with two suitcases and meager funds, I moved to one of those places I had selected as a child and started over.
 I eventually settled into a career in personal health care, far removed from the world of media analysis.
+Odd as it may be, it was the eventual return to running that led to this story.

-At the age of ten, I claimed ownership of the encyclopedia set given to my older sister and me by our parents.
+At the age of ten, I claimed ownership of an encyclopedia set given to my older sister and me by our parents.
 Her interests were elsewhere, so the books were mine, and they became my window on the world.
-The colorful, fact-filled section on "Earth" quickly became my favorite, and within weeks, I had created a list of places where I hoped someday to visit or reside.
+The colorful, fact-filled section on "Earth" quickly became my favorite, and within weeks, I had created a list of places where I hoped someday to visit—maybe live.
 Over time, books and maps were replaced by websites with video clips.
 Today, although living half a world away, I still browse for places to visit or live part-time, only now it's with Google Earth, which is where the seeds of this story first took root.

 The life and career of a performing artist are seldom easy.
-Some find ways to self-sabotage, and some are handed defeat by others.
-It's a brutally competitive industry known for glamour and bright lights, but sometimes having a dark side as well.
-Some will find themselves in the right place at the right time, while others struggle to find their own measure of success.
+Some find ways to self-sabotage, while others succumb to poor or unscrupulous management.
+It's a brutally competitive industry known for its glamour and bright lights, but also for having a dark side as well.
+A few find themselves in the right place at the right time, while others struggle to find their own measure of success.
 Many come to accept less just to keep doing what they love, while others decide it's time to move on.
-Even when that fire has been reduced to an ember, the slightest impetus at the right moment can reignite it to burn bigger and brighter than ever.
+Even when that fire has been reduced to just an ember, the slightest impetus at the right moment can reignite it to burn bigger and brighter than ever.
 This is just such a story, one that follows the pursuit of a dream, hindered by obstacles never imagined, including some that lie within.

-The likelihood that I would ever have known of this story's main character before 2018 was slim to none.
-But an unlikely confluence of events on an otherwise normal day in 2008 would unexpectedly connect my journey to theirs.
-From merely coinciding at first, it would intertwine and unwind multiple times before finally being accepted as an undeniable part of my past, present, and likely years yet to unfold.
+The likelihood that I would ever have known of this story's main figure before 2018 was slim to none.
+But an unlikely confluence of events on an otherwise normal day in 2008 would uniquely connect my journey to hers.
+From seemingly just coinciding at first, it would intertwine, unwind, and reconnect multiple times before finally being accepted as simply a part of my past, my present, and likely my future for years to come.
 It is one observer's account of the incredible journey of a talented young artist, derailed by disappointment and rejection, only to begin anew and evolve toward a realization beyond anything imagined.
 Aside from being informative, I hope it will offer both insight and inspiration.
 Pursuits and dreams can be found in many forms and often lie hidden within those we least suspect of owning them.
-Perhaps stories such as this one can inspire those individuals to stay the course and realize those dreams.
+Perhaps stories like this one can inspire those individuals to stay the course and realize their dreams.

 My own story becomes just a backdrop, yet connected enough to merit my sincere effort to describe this journey in the manner it deserves.
-To better understand that backdrop, two occurrences in childhood will help explain the events that occurred that day in August 2008, where our story begins.
+To better understand that backdrop, two distinct events in childhood will help explain the how and why of what occurred that day in August 2008, when the real story began.

 Click Button